canonical/ubuntu-server-documentation/how-to/how-to-back-up-using-shell-scripts.md

 - For more information on shell scripting see the [Advanced Bash-Scripting Guide](http://tldp.org/LDP/abs/html/)

-- The [CronHowto Wiki Page](https://help.ubuntu.com/community/CronHowto) contains details on advanced cron options.
+- The [Cron How-to Wiki Page](https://help.ubuntu.com/community/CronHowto) contains details on advanced cron options.

 - See the [GNU tar Manual](http://www.gnu.org/software/tar/manual/index.html) for more tar options.